The-Foreigners/The-Foreigners.github.io/_posts/726-1-21-Wave-Echo-Cave,-Continued.md

 The following dawn, we approach the battlefield.
 We see goblins 50 to 100 on either side fighting.
 There are two banners, a multicolored whip, and the Cragmaw.
 The Cragmaw fall, with the Whip losing a third of their number with 40-50 remaining.
 We then sneak our way back to the cavern.

 Continuing down the right pathway we are attacked by stirges.
 We clear a few rooms and eventually make it to the furnace.
 There we find a flame skull and eight zombies.

+---

+We continue to the ravine and investigate the rock pile with 'Detect Magic' and find a pair of gauntlets.
+Returning to the furnace to investigate the flame skull reformed.
+After re-defeating the flame skull, I detect a magical aura on the skull which I dispel.
+We head to the front rooms we skipped, find the barracks with eight skeletons and the office with a strong box containing 80g 280s 600c.
+We take a short rest and identify the Gauntlets of Ogre Power which we give to Atticus.

+Going forward we run through a mushroom cave with poisonous spores.
+We enter a large cavern with two buildings.
+In the first building we meet Moremusk, an incorporeal entity, that was here when the mine fell.
+He tells us that the orcs and goblins made it this far in battle, the furnace was damaged in battle, and that the forge still stands and may possibly be functional.

+In Moremusk's room there was a bookshelf.
+Found a book on the fall of the Dwarven empire Oranus that pierece into the underdark and was overrun by drow displacing the dwarfs to the Navashu moutain range.
+Found a book on Mealton the Great tells the story of his conquering the known world of Pallaria from Orum to Oranus, from Kroll to Kalanzabar.
+However, there was no indiciation of the cause of the Great Cataclysm.
+I also find a map of Elsyr Vale that outlines the Witchwood and marks the location of Varrath Keep, and says something about a great treasure there.
+I trade an augury scroll for the map.

+Moremusk escorts us to the forge where we find a creature with four eye stalks and one big eye, and Moremusk flees.
+After defeating the creature we find a mace and a breastplate.
+We return to Moremusk, and he attacks.
+Afterwards, we find a in his chest 25g 160s 1100c, three diamonds worth 100g, and a wooden pipe with platinum filligree worth 150g.